Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 There are 2 different types of tubes for Liquitex Basics acrylics.

-One is distributed in US, UK, Europe and pretty much everywhere – black tubes with transparent front.
-They have info about opacity, lightfastness and the pigment used.
+One is distributed in the US, UK, Europe, and pretty much everywhere – black tubes with transparent front.
+They have info about opacity, lightfastness, and the pigment used.

 Another paint tube is the one I got in Japan – they have a completely different packaging design: white tubes with label Regular type.
 It is the same Basics line but packaged for Japanese market.

 This tube though has different info on the front and back and it isn’t transparent to show you the color.
-The label tells you about Munsell system of the colors, chroma and value of each, pricing range, opacity, pigments used.
+The label tells you about the Munsell system of the colors, chroma, and value of each, pricing range, opacity, and pigments used.

 With some paints, as soon as you open the cap, already some paint comes out and you end up wasting some anyway.

-Liquitex Basic acrylic paint consistency is creamy, thick, soft and applies smoothly.
+I love how Liquitex has a creamy, thick, soft consistency, and applies smoothly.

-No lumps, no separated binder comes out from the tube.
-Pure color with homogenous consistency, ready tobe used.
+No lumps and no separated binder come out from the tube.
+Pure color with homogenous consistency, ready to be used.

 New colors are as bright and opaque as colors from the set, easy to change value or transparency by adding white color or water.